 Authorities estimate that the confiscated cocaine had a market value of about $220 million and was likely destined for sale in Western European countries.

 Albania’s recent seizure of the biggest ever cocaine shipment intercepted in that country indicates that Colombian crime groups are attempting to extend their reach into profitable European markets by diversifying points of entry.

 With cocaine production booming in Colombia, European countries are becoming increasingly attractive markets for Colombian crime groups looking to offload the drug.
 As InSight Crime has recently reported, massive shipments of cocaine have been seized in Spain, Portugal, Belgium and Germany.
 Last month, a plane carrying half a metric ton of cocaine was intercepted in the United Kingdom, while another half-ton of cocaine seized from Russia’s embassy in Argentina led to the dismantling of an unprecedented drug ring.

 SEE ALSO: Coverage of European Organized Crime

-In 2016, Albanian authorities uncovered a cocaine trafficking ring involving Colombian chemists, members of the ‘Ndrangheta Italian mafia and contacts in Holland, Greece and Belgium.
+In 2016, Albanian authorities uncovered a cocaine trafficking ring involving Colombian chemists, members of the ‘Ndrangheta and contacts in Holland, Greece and Belgium.
 The now dismantled network would dissolve Colombian cocaine into shipments of construction supplies like cement, then Colombian chemists in Albania would extract the cocaine for distribution across the European continent.

 Colombian crime groups trafficking directly to Albania likely expected to avoid interception by avoiding the usual European routes through countries like Spain, where authorities are cracking down on drug rings.
-But with Albania under pressure to intensify its fight against organized crime as part of its bid to join the European Union, the recent massive cocaine seizure indicates this alternative route into the region will not go unwatched.
+But with Albania under pressure to intensify the fight against organized crime as part of its bid to join the European Union, the recent massive cocaine seizure indicates this alternative route into the region will not go unwatched.

 *With additional reporting by María Fernanda Ramírez.